15aditya/ingestion-pipeline/README.md

 This solution does not include scheduling of the job rather it has data pipeline solution which could be manually triggered daily and perform ingestion.

+## Replicating the Solution

+* Login to Databricks Account
+* Create a spark cluster
+* Import this repo to your desired workspace
+* Note: For community edition github integration might note be available so you will have to manually import all notebooks to your workspace.

 ## Conclusion

 * The above architecture holds clean and structured data in `processed layer` which